pc3p0/time_cost/README.md

 # Time Cost
 What is your time worth to you?

-Those seemingly insignificant purchases may be costing you more than you think.
+Those seemingly insignificant purchases may be costing you more than you think!

 Given your income data (salary or hourly based) and a potential purchase cost, see how much of your time that purchase will cost you.